GabrielRochon/WattpadStats/README.md

   - Although this would only work for the English version of Wattpad, as it is the basic language when accessing it via a fresh browser.
 This is problematic for people like me which publish stories in another language.

 - Add styling to the spreadsheet.
 It's pretty boring right now!

+- Manage chapter deletion: this will cause massive spreadsheet issues if not managed properly.

 - Look into a known bug where names with particular title with special characters would prevent creation of Excel file